crate/cratedb-guide/docs/ingest/etl/index.md

 :::

 :::{div}
-Options to integrate CrateDB with third‑party ETL applications, typically via [CrateDB's PostgreSQL interface].
+ETL applications typically use [CrateDB's PostgreSQL interface].
 CrateDB also provides native adapter components to leverage advanced features.

-This section lists ETL applications and frameworks that work with CrateDB, and outlines how to use them effectively.
+Overview of ETL applications and frameworks that work with CrateDB, and how to use them effectively.
 Additionally, see support for {ref}`cdc` solutions.
 :::

 :::::{grid} 1 3 3 3